Pappurauniyar/java2/README.md

 # java2
-Here I just uploaded my class work which i used to do in my homework.
+Here, I just uploaded my class work which I used to do in my homework.